2021 Park City Election

 Municipal offices to be voted on in the 2021 Park City Municipal General Election:

-Park City will elect a Mayor and two City Council members during the 2021 Municipal Election, which will be held November 2, 2021.
-The Mayor and each Council Member will serve a term of four (4) years.
-Currently holding the offices open for election are Andy Beerman, Tim Henney, and Steve Joyce.
+Park City will elect a mayor and two city council members during the 2021 Municipal Election, which will be held November 2, 2021.
+The mayor and each council member will serve a term of four (4) years.
+Currently holding the mayoral position is Andy Beerman and the two council positions open for election are Steve Joyce and Tim Henney.

 Vote by Mail:

-The 2021 General Election will be entirely by mail.
-Ballots will be mailed on or before October 12 for the General Election.
-There will be drop boxes set up at locations listed below, and ballots can be deposited at any location before or on Election Day.
-If voters mail their ballots, the ballots need to be postmarked on or before November 1st in order to be counted.
+The General Election will be entirely by mail.
+Ballots will be mailed on or before October 12th.
+There will be drop boxes set up at locations listed below, and ballots can be deposited at any location on or before Election Day.
+If voters mail their ballots, the ballots need to be postmarked on or before November 1st respectively in order to be counted.